BrewDog Counter Strike Review

-Marketed as a West Coast IPA at 6.8% ABV, this one promises punchy bitterness, pine, resin, and a clear fruit edge.
-It hints at the style many of us miss: crisp, dry, and unapologetically bitter.
-So the real question; can BrewDog actually deliver a straight West Coast IPA without the noise, the stunts, and the usual hype?
+Marketed as a West Coast IPA at 6.8 percent ABV, Counter Strike promises punchy bitterness, pine, resin, and a clear fruit edge.
+On paper, it hints at a style many of us still miss.
+Crisp, dry, unapologetically bitter, and not afraid to leave a mark.

 The £3.75 I paid for this 440ml can in Sainsbury’s was me hoping they were back to their best.